andrewraim/worker/README.md

 # Description
 This project contains a worker script that can be used to run a simulation or other repetitive studies.
-To use it, organize your study into folders so that each folder represents one "job".
-The worker will traverse your specified folders and execute a specified command in each folder to run the job.
+To use it, organize your study into folders so that each folder represents one "task".
+The worker will traverse your specified folders and execute a specified command in each folder to run the task.
 This process will repeat until the study is complete.

 Multiple workers can be run simultaneously to achieve "embarrassingly parallel"